Tag: reflection

 ※Reflection※

-What are some lessons that we as Christians and as people of the US can from the economy and the COVID situation?
-How do we apply them to our Christian walk moving forward?
+What are some lessons that we as Christians and as people of the US can learn from the economy and the COVID situation?
+How do we apply them to our walk moving ?
 How might the lessons how we treat and even exercise our freedoms and responsibilities?

 ※Prayer※